volantis-x/volantis-x.github.io/source/page-settings/layout/index.md

 {% noteblock idea, suggest %}

--Both can be used at the same time.
+- Both can be used at the same time.
 It is recommended to open the issues friend chain to everyone, and save it to the static friend chain if you contact yourself frequently.
--The actual speed and stability of the GitHub API is not as good as Gitee.
+- The actual speed and stability of the GitHub API is not as good as Gitee.
 If you pursue stability, it is recommended to use Gitee.

 {% endnoteblock %}